awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 Error handling for a given event source depends on how Lambda is invoked\.
 DynamoDB is a stream\-based event source\.
 For more information on how errors are retried, see [Understanding Retry Behavior](retries-on-errors.md)\.

-## Amazon Kinesis Streams<a name="supported-event-source-kinesis-streams"></a>
+## Amazon Kinesis Data Streams<a name="supported-event-source-kinesis-streams"></a>

 You can configure AWS Lambda to automatically poll your stream and process any new records such as website click streams, financial transactions, social media feeds, IT logs, and location\-tracking events\.
 Then, AWS Lambda polls the stream periodically \(once per second\) for new records\.

 For stream\-based service, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.

-For an example event, see [Step 2\.3: Create the Lambda Function and Test It Manually](with-kinesis-example-upload-deployment-pkg.md) and [Amazon Kinesis Streams Sample Event](eventsources.md#eventsources-kinesis-streams)\.
+For an example event, see [Step 2\.3: Create the Lambda Function and Test It Manually](with-kinesis-example-upload-deployment-pkg.md) and [Amazon Kinesis Data Streams Sample Event](eventsources.md#eventsources-kinesis-streams)\.
 For an example use case, see [Using AWS Lambda with Kinesis](with-kinesis.md)\.

 Error handling for a given event source depends on how Lambda is invoked\.
-Amazon Kinesis Streams is a stream\-based event source\.
+Amazon Kinesis Data Streams is a stream\-based event source\.
 For more information on how errors are retried, see [Understanding Retry Behavior](retries-on-errors.md)\.

 ## Amazon Simple Notification Service<a name="supported-event-source-sns"></a>